+There was an experiment that demonstrated how ego depletion is particularly relevant when considering chronic dieters compared to non-dieters.
+Chronic dieters constantly work at resisting their cravings and limiting their food intake.
+Scientists showed that the task of regulating food intake could be undermined in the face of tempting snacks, especially when the individual was experiencing a state of ego depletion.
+Both dieters and non-dieters attempted to suppress their emotional responses while watching a movie.
+Afterwards, participants were required to consume ice cream in order to engage in a taste-test.
 “The major finding was that dieters who suppressed their emotional responses to the movie experienced more ego depletion than those who were not required to suppress their emotions.
 Additionally, those individuals subsequently ate much more ice cream in the taste-testing task.
 Non-dieters did not show the same self-regulatory failures as dieters in these tasks.
 Therefore, it seems that the act of dieting itself is a form of resource expenditure.
 Dieters spend so much energy trying to limit their food intake, but these efforts are likely to be undermined when faced with overwhelming temptation.”

 This makes perfect sense.
 You might spend all day diligently sticking to your diet.
 You eat a healthy breakfast and lunch, and even resist the sweet snacks that a coworker brings into the office.
 That night, as you arrive home from work, you find that your resolve has grown weak and you no longer have the self-control to stick to your diet.
 Because you have expended so much mental energy throughout the day resisting the urge to indulge, you have reached a state of ego depletion by dinner time.
 Instead of eating the healthy meal you planned, you order take-out from your favorite fast-food restaurant and spend the evening watching TV and snacking on chips.
 Exhausting self-control on unrelated tasks might then make it more difficult to say no when temptation strikes.